homoroselaps/DV2557/WumpusWorld/src/wumpusworld/aiclient/README.md

 * Glitter	(Gt)
 * Gold		(Gd)

 Each of these can be represented with a boolean value of **true** or **false**.
 However, such representation is only suitable when the environment is fully observable.
-If the environment is only partially obvervable (as it is in our case), all of these properties can be unknown at a certain point in time.
+If the environment is only partially observable (as it is in our case), all of these properties can be unknown at a certain point in time.

 Therefore, we should introduce another state of each property for every chunk, which is **unknown**.
 This means each property of every chunk can be represented with exactly one of the following: